xumaple/google-form-response-parser/README.md

         +  More options will become available at users' requests.
 + `bars` is a list of each of the graph's bars' labels.
 Because graphs will genearlly have one bar per answer, this method allows the user to shorten each labels' length at his own discretion by creating a new label for each answer altogether (answers on Google Forms are sometimes pretty long).
 It is optional - by default, numbers will be used as labels for each bar.
++ `no-show-responses` is a boolean which changes the output on the graph.
+It is optional: by default it is false and the graph will append the number of total responses in that graph to the title, and also show the individual heights for each bar.
+Changing the boolean to `true` will remove these outputs.

 Given the configured filters and other miscellaneous information, FRP graphs each bar graph based on the number of users who answered each answer to the question specified at `analysis/config/id`.